Making Transportation Better

-VDOT has numerous initiatives to preserve the environment while keeping Virginia moving.
+VDOT has many initiatives to preserve the environment while keeping Virginia moving.

 Integrated Directional Signing Program

 Want to help travelers find your business, service or attraction?
-This program will provide you with all you need to know.
+Here's what you need to know.

 VDOT offers five programs to assist localities in addressing residential traffic problems.